olegprotech/java-interviews/text-scanning-offline/README.md

 So what we can have is:
 * Producer
-  * Separate thread that pre-fetches the file sequentially and populates the queue of tasks.
+  * Main thread that pre-fetches the file sequentially and populates the queue of tasks.
   * Runs in the loop.
 Checks the queue size.
 If it's less than the target length, creates the next scanBlockOfChunksTask.
   * Increments the total number of blocks
 * Task Queue